Domin737/goit-node-hw-02-06/readme.md

 5. For email-related tests, ensure that your SendGrid API key is valid and has the necessary permissions.

 Remember to never use your production database for testing.
 Always use a separate test database to prevent any unintended data manipulation in your production environment.

+## Author

+This project was created by Paweł Dominiak (p.dominiak.pd@gmail.com) as part of the GoIT Poland - Fullstack Developer course.

+## Project Context

+This Contact Management API was developed as a learning project within the GoIT Poland - Fullstack Developer course.
+It serves as a practical application of Node.js, Express.js, and MongoDB concepts, demonstrating skills in building RESTful APIs, implementing authentication and authorization, and working with databases.